-This very successful Championship.
-The Championship's big attraction is the wide diversity of eligible cars capable of being competitive.
+This very successful class-based Championship's big attraction is the wide diversity of eligible cars capable of being competitive.
 Whilst the nimble front wheel drive hatches have traditionally been favourites there is now a competitive group of turbocharged cars featuring in the results.

-MSA List 1A tyres and the introduction of AD08Rs in 2017, limited suspension modifications also helps to keep costs down.
+MSA List 1A tyres and the introduction of AD08Rs, limited suspension modifications also helps to keep costs down.

 Many of the front runners are using fully race prepared engines with budgets to match, however many competitors compete with very modest budgets and have great races, with large grids there is always someone to race with.